Speakers

 NPC Newsmakers

-There are about 150 Newsmakers per year.
-These events can take place in any of the Press Club rooms are while most start are at 9 or 10 a.m. they can take place at any time of the day.
-The Newsmakers are organized by the Club’s Newsmaker Committee.
+There are about 50-75 Newsmakers per year.
+These events can take place in any of the Press Club rooms.
+While most start at 9 or 10 a.m., they can take place at any time of the day.
+The Newsmakers are organized by the Club's Newsmaker Committee.
 You may pitch the Committee to consider your topic or guest for a program.
-Click HERE to suggest a speaker.

 Book & Author Events